jooray/bitcoin-splitter/README.md

 This script uses only standard library and calls command line electrum client.
 It needs to have "addresstosplit" in the wallet.

 No race conditions were tested for, as both destination addresses are friendly in my use-case.
-It may have significant problems if the wallet is used for other things, I have a separate user for this with a special wallet.
-I have no idea what happens if other addresses have some balance, I have not tested for this case.
+Please note that it splits balance from ALL ADDRESSES in the wallet, so please do not use the wallet for other purposes.
+I run it as a separate user in my system with their own wallet.

 Electrum has to be 1.9 (current development version as time of this writing), because 1.8.1 does not understand paytomany command.
 We want to have both destination addresses in one transaction to make any race conditions or electrum run errors easier to handle.

 Usage
 -----

-Usage: splitter.rb addresstosplit destinationaddr1 destinationaddr2 [fee]
+Usage: splitter.rb changeaddress destinationaddr1 destinationaddr2 [maximumexpectedfee] [balancethreshold]

-Any confirmed coins coming to addresstosplit will be split to destinationaddr1 and destinationaddr2 (minus the fee).
+Any confirmed coins coming to the wallet will be split to destinationaddr1 and destinationaddr2 (minus the maximumexpectedfee - we let Electrum calculate the fee, so there will be some small change in most cases).

+If there are any unconfirmed coins in the wallet, this script just quits.
+It is supposed to be run from cron, so we split the balances after confirmation.

-Example: addresstosplit has 1BTC, fee is 0.0001 (default), destinationaddr1 and destinationaddr2 both receive 0.49995 BTC
+Example: addresstosplit has 1BTC, fee is 0.001 (default), destinationaddr1 and destinationaddr2 both receive 0.4995 BTC and
+any change (if the fee is actually smaller) goes to changeaddress.

 FAQ
 ---